couchbase/query/docs/n1ql-select.md

 "$1": "marty"
 }

-### What should SELECT META() FROM contacts AS contact OVER children AS child produce?
+### SELECT META() FROM contacts AS contact OVER children AS child

 Agreement that it should produce semantic error.
 Part of the reasoning, is that if we look ahead to future joins of the form:

 SELECT ...
-FROM AS A....
+FROM AS A ...
 AS B

 META(A) - a's meta
 META(B) - b's meta